PistoiaHELM/react-hwe-editor/useHWE.md

 ### **editorProps**
 Below are the properties and examples associated with the Editor react component:
 *   initHELM: input helm notation to be rendered/analyzed by the Editor (see **Inputs** section)
+    * initialized to hook inputted initHELM string (or *""* — empty string — if none is provided)
 ```js
 // Example 1 (same as shown in Inputs section)
 const App = () => {